JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Discussion

-We compare the two approaches by looking at the spectral properties of the components used in both analyses i.e. the FWHM and central positions of the Gaussian profiles and of the laboratory spectra.
-Looking first at the short wavelength side of the band, the width of the blue peak (Table \ref{Tab:gaus}) already alludes that more than two laboratory spectra are needed for that region of the band alone.
+We compared the two approaches by looking at the spectral properties of the components used in both analyses, namely the FWHM and central positions of the Gaussian profiles and of the laboratory spectra.
+Looking first at the short wavelength side of the band, the width of the blue peak (Table \ref{Tab:gaus}) implies that more than two laboratory spectra are needed for that region of the band alone.
 While the entire peak was fitted with a single Gaussian curve, the profile of this curve is far wider than any of the laboratory spectra with central positions in this region as shown in Figure \ref{fig:BoogertFWHM} (right panel).
-The much narrower profiles of pure \ce{CO_2} ice bands are not sufficient to fully fit this blue peak thus indicating that either a spectrum with a wider profile is needed or that a second component is needed to contribute to the width.
+The much narrower profiles of pure \ce{CO_2} ice bands are not sufficient to fully fit this blue peak, thus indicating that either a spectrum with a wider profile is needed or a second component is needed to contribute to the width.

-Similarly, the apolar \ce{CO_2}-CO ice profiles are also far too narrow to fit the peak, and the ice mixtures that do have a similar FWHM as the fitted Gaussian profile (e.g. the \ce{CO_2}:CO 1:2 mixtures, Figure \ref{fig:BoogertFWHM}) are too red-shifted.
-An alternative ice band that could reproduce this width is the \ce{CO_2}:\ce{CH_3OH} 3:1 mixture (Figures \ref{fig:hotices} and \ref{fig:BoogertFWHM}) but this band is also slightly red-shifted, thus still requiring the pure \ce{CO_2} component to properly fit the peak.
+Similarly, the apolar \ce{CO_2}-CO ice profiles are also far too narrow to fit the peak, and the ice mixtures that do have a similar FWHM as the fitted Gaussian profile (e.g., the \ce{CO_2}:CO 1:2 mixtures, Figure \ref{fig:BoogertFWHM}) are too redshifted.
+An alternative ice band that could reproduce this width is the \ce{CO_2}:\ce{CH_3OH} 3:1 mixture (Figures \ref{fig:hotices} and \ref{fig:BoogertFWHM}) but this band is also slightly redshifted, thus still requiring the pure \ce{CO_2} component to properly fit the peak.

-The properties of the middle Gaussian profile (Table \ref{Tab:gaus}) also point towards an oversimplification of the linear solution.
+The properties of the middle Gaussian profile (Table \ref{Tab:gaus}) also point toward an oversimplification of the linear solution.
 This is because the peak position and FWHM of this profile also do not coincide with any available laboratory data (Figure \ref{fig:BoogertFWHM}).
-More specifically, the peak position of this middle component is very blue-shifted compared to the broad water-rich laboratory spectra with which it is normally assigned.
-We stress again that the laboratory spectra chosen in this work and the other candidate spectra that are explored in this study are based on detailed analysis of observed \ce{CO_2} bands conducted in the previous studies.
+More specifically, the peak position of this middle component is very blueshifted compared to the broad water-rich laboratory spectra to which it is normally assigned.
+We stress again that the laboratory spectra chosen in this work and the other candidate spectra that are explored in this study are based on detailed analysis of observed \ce{CO_2} bands conducted in previous studies.